 Recently, there has been a lot of news about the importance of Omega-3 fats.
 It has been suggested that most people, while getting enough Omega-6 fats, are deficient in the Omega 3 variety.
 This is a cause for concern because, in addition to being important for brain health, eye health and normal growth, these healthy fats seem to protect us against diseases, such as heart disease, cancer, and Type II Diabetes.

-There is also a significant body of scientific research that suggests that this lopsided ratio may contribute to the increased incidence of clinical depression.
+There is also a suggestion among health researchers that this lopsided ratio may contribute to the increased incidence of clinical depression.
 There is no doubt that what you eat has a profound effect on your brain chemistry and thus, your mood, and omega fats are an important part of that discussion.

 Step right up and get your essential fatty acids!